Lslightly/boc/README.md

 Package boc is a Go implementation of [paper] "When Concurrency Matters: Behaviour-Oriented Concurrency" in OOPSLA2023.

+Use `go get -u github.com/Lslightly/boc` to download and upgrade to the latest module.

 See [Documentation] for more details.

 This package is rewritten from [boc.rs].